RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 }
 ```

-IOW, while wwDotnetBridge can handle this scenario just fine, the code that gets written can be verbose and sometimes downright ugly and also very un-obvious, where native .NET code would just work naturally.
-The more code you have to interact with the more it makes sense to write that interaction using .NET code and expose only the required parts to FoxPro.
+While wwDotnetBridge can handle this scenario just fine, the FoxPro code is verbose and un-obvious, where native .NET code just works naturally.
+The more code you have to interact with, the more it makes sense to write that interaction using .NET code and expose only the inputs and outputs required by FoxPro rather than the entire process.

 ## Creating a Dotnet Component
-Now that you know how to call a .NET component from FoxPro, you're now ready to create your own .NET components that you can call from FoxPro.
+Now that you know how to call a .NET component from FoxPro, you're now ready to create **your own .NET components** that you can call from FoxPro.
 There's really no difference between what we've done above except that you'll be loading the appropriate assembly(ies) that contain your custom .NET code.

 The next step then is to create a new .NET component.
 There are many ways to do this and I want to show you a couple of them:

 * Using the Command Line Tools and the VS Code Editor
 * Using Visual Studio

-Using Visual Studio is considerably easier since it's a guided experience, but I'll start with the command line to demonstrate that you can absolutely build .NET components with nothing more than an editor and the command line tooling.
-It also helps understanding how .NET works to create executable code from your source code.
+Using Visual Studio is considerably easier since it's a guided experience, but I'll start with the command line because it gives you more insight into how the process actually works and to demonstrate that you can absolutely build .NET components with nothing more than an editor and the command line tooling.

-I'll then transition into Visual Studio to show how you can use more advanced tooling features to do things like debugging and take advantage of the much more complete IntelliSense support in Visual Studio over the basics that you get in a pure editor like VS Code.
+I'll then transition into Visual Studio to demonstrate a few features that are easier in .NET like Debugging and improved language features for writing code than what you get in VS Code.

 ### The raw SDK lets you build, test, run and debug .NET Applications
 Using the new .NET SDK tools you can now create .NET components without requiring a big development environment.
-You can use the command line tools - or a light weight editor like Visual Studio Code - that supports the generic OmniSharp .NET Build tools to build .NET components or applications.
+You can use the command line tools - or a light weight editor like VS Code - that supports the generic OmniSharp .NET Build tools to build .NET components or applications.

 If you're building small, single focus components or a small front end interface to a library that's more easily callable from FoxPro, using the command line tools is all you might need.
-If you can follow instructions and cut and paste some basic code and XML project templates you can do all of this quite easily using nothing more than the .NET SDK, the command line tooling and any editor of your choice.
+If you can follow instructions and cut and paste some basic code and XML project templates you can do all of this quite easily using nothing more than the .NET SDK, the command line tooling and an editor of your choice.
+Use a .NET versed editor like VS Code and you get full syntax highlighting, IntelliSense and even some basic refactoring and code fixes even from 'just an editor'.

-If you are already doing .NET development or you planning on building more complex integrations that involve multiple projects and complex logic, there certainly is a big advantage in using a full blown IDE like Visual Studio or JetBrains Rider which provides tons of support features, solid refactoring, code fixes and suggestions etc. that is well worth the big install footprint and beefy machine requirements.
+If you are already doing .NET development, or you planning on building more complex integrations that involve multiple projects and complex logic, there certainly is a big advantage in using a full blown IDE like Visual Studio or Rider which provide tons of support features, debugging and expanded refactoring, code fixes and suggestions etc. that is well worth the big install footprint and beefy machine requirements.

 ### Installing the .NET SDK
-If you're going the low level route rather than Visual Studio or Rider, you will need to install the .NET SDK explicitly.
+If you're going the low level route rather than Visual Studio or Rider, you will need to **install the .NET SDK explicitly**.
 The SDK includes the actual SDK tools as well as the latest runtime for .NET.
+If you use Visual Studio or Rider, these tools will install the SDK for you as part of their installation.

-To do this you need to [install the latest .NET SDK](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks) (download the latest **LTS Release**), which includes all the required tools to build, run and debug .NET applications.
-The SDK also installs the .NET Core runtime along with the ASP.NET and Windows runtimes.
+For manual installation you need to [install the latest .NET SDK](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks) (download the latest **LTS Release**), which includes all the required tools to build, run and debug .NET applications.
+The SDK also installs the .NET Core runtimes (base, ASP.NET Core, desktop, 32bit and 64 bit) along with the ASP.NET and Windows runtimes.
 Although you don't need that it's there if you choose later to build a full .NET application.

 The base **.NET Core Runtime** which we are interested in for building FoxPro integration components includes:

 * Class libraries
 * Console applications

-Distributed applications then require the 32 bit .NET Core runtime that is of the same major version (ie. 6.0).
-The current version of the .NET Core runtime as I write this is `6.0.9`.
-The minor versions update quite frequently but these runtimes are forwards and backwards compatible to the same major version so as long as a v6.0 runtime is installed it works.
+Applications that you distribute then require the **32 bit .NET Core Desktop runtime** that is of the same major version (ie. 6.0).
+The current version of the .NET Core runtime as I write this is `6.0.10`.
+The minor version updates quite frequently but these runtimes are forward and backwards compatible to the same major version.
+The SDKs are backwards compatible and you can use a v7 SDK to build v5 application so you typically always install the latest version.

 ### Creating a new .NET Project from the Command Line
 So let's create a new .NET component project for .NET Framework using the SDK Tools to start.
 Let's create new library called `FoxProInterop` which we'll add a few classes to.